Everybody complains about phrasal verbs. And with some justification, I suppose.

 I've given some examples in each case, and if there's a noun formed from the verb, I've usually given that too.

 Click on the appropriate letter the verb begins with to be taken to the list.
-As usual there's a printer-friendly version you can access from the bottom of the page, and also a practice matching exercise for each page.
+As usual there's a printer-friendly version you can access from the bottom of the page, and also a practice gapfill exercise for each page.

 Uses of phrasal verbs